Mention the word 'Tahiti' and your mind drifts to inviting beaches, palms fronds swaying in the warm breeze and crystal clear waters.

 The largest of the 118 islands that make up French Polynesia in the central Southern Pacific Ocean, Tahiti is known around the world for its overwater bungalows, spas, snorkelling, diving and romance.
 Alongside its equally famous sister island of Bora Bora and less well known (but equally fabulous) Moorea, these islands make for some of the most spectacular and luxurious holidays going.

-Plus they're easier to get to than you might imagine, with weekly flights from Australia via New Zealand with our new Frequent Flyer partner, Air Tahiti Nui.
+Plus they're easier to get to than you might imagine, with weekly flights from Australia via New Zealand with Air Tahiti Nui.
 Qantas Frequent Flyers can also earn and use Qantas Points towards flights and enjoy access to lounges in Papeete and Auckland where eligible.

 Although primarily known for it's beaches and watersports, the islands have something for everyone, with fine dining and delicious local flavours, sports, shopping and plenty of sightseeing.

 - Let your wheels do the work with a Papeete Waterfront Segway tourOpens external site in a new window

 - See life from a local's perspective with a full-day Moorea Cultural tourOpens external site in a new window

 - Explore life below the waves on Bora Bora with an introductory scuba diveOpens external site in a new window

 - Take a 4WD tour of MooreaOpens external site in a new window including the Belvedere Pineapple Farm and Magic Mountain